JamesNZL/notion-assignment-import/README.md

 4. The configured `Notion Integration Key` is used to authorise with the [Notion API](https://developers.notion.com/).

-5. The saved assignment data is retrived from local storage.
+5. The saved assignment data is retrieved from local storage.

 6. The configured `Database ID` is queried to avoid import of duplicate assignments (matching assignment URLs).